What is our rehabilitation service?

 Specific rehabilitation programmes

-We also offer rehab programmes that are tailored to specific conditions such as balance issues and falls, cardiac illnesses or neurological conditions.
+We offer specialised rehabilitation programmes tailored to specific conditions such as balance issues and falls, cardiac illnesses, neurological conditions, and recovery from COVID-19.

 - Balance and falls therapy for the elderly